ngs-docs/2017-ucsc-metagenomics/circos_tutorial.rst

 The goals of this tutorial are to:

-*  Install circos on your Ubuntu AWS system
+*  Install circos on your Ubuntu system
 *  Use Circos to visualize our metagenomic data

 Note: Beyond this brief crash course , circos is very well-documented and has a great series of `tutorials  <http://circos.ca/documentation/tutorials/>`__ and `course <http://circos.ca/documentation/course/>`__ materials that are useful.